-The plat is currently being produce by the petitioner.
-The plat will consolidate the two lots into one to avoid building a structure over a property line.
-Additionally, all required easements (utility, drainage, detention, cross-access, etc.) and dedications (sidewalk, roadway, etc.) will be included in the Plat of Subdivision.
+The proposed plat consolidates the two lots into one to avoid building a structure over a property line.
+Additionally, all required easements (utility, drainage, detention, cross-access, etc.) and dedications (sidewalk, roadway, etc.) will be included in separate Plats of Easement or Dedication when final engineering and jurisdiction approvals are received.
+The Plat has recommended conditions ensuring it received proper engineering and legal approvals.
+It also notes that a separate Plat of Easement is required to go to Village Board for approval and be recorded once final engineering has been completed.